 Q 14.
-In the given figure we have a metal rod PQ which is put on the smooth rails AB and these are kept in between the two poles of a permanent magnets.
-All these three (rod, rails and the magnetic field ) are in mutual perpendicular direction.
-There is a galvanometer ‘G’ connected through the rails by using a switch ‘K’.Given, Rod’s length = 15 cm , Magnetic field strength, B = 0.50 T, Resistance produced by the closed loop =
+In the given figure we have a metal rod PQ which is put on the smooth rails AB and these are kept in between the two poles of permanent magnets.
+All these three (rod, rails and the magnetic field ) are in mutually perpendicular direction.
+There is a galvanometer ‘G’ connected through the rails by using a switch ‘K’.Given, Rod’s length = 15 cm , Magnetic field strength, B = 0.50 T, Resistance produced by the closed-loop =

 (i) Determine the polarity and the magnitude of the induced emf if we will keep the K open and the rod will be moved with the speed of 12 cm/s in the direction shown in the figure.

 (ii) When the K was open is there any excess charge built up?
 Assume that K is closed then what will happen after it?